Of the many different meditation techniques being taught today mantra meditation is one of the

 Thoughts come for everyone when practicing any meditation, that’s natural.
-When thoughts come while practicing Inner Peace Meditation you do not exert any effort against them but rather you let the thoughts come as they will and then you gently say your mantra in the same effortless way as the thoughts are coming.
-Then the mantra will be gone and thoughts will have come again, and again in the same effortless way that those thought are now coming you again gently return to saying your mantra.
-When doing mantra meditation everyone goes back and forth between having thoughts and saying their mantra throughout meditation.
-So don’t be concerned as thoughts come, just relax and do not resist your thoughts or try to quiet them, and then gently return to saying your mantra.
+When thoughts come while practicing Inner Peace Meditation you do not exert any effort against them but rather you let the thoughts come as they will and then you gently think your mantra in the same effortless way as the thoughts are coming.
+Then the mantra will be gone and thoughts will have come again, and again in the same effortless way that those thought are now coming you again gently return to thinking your mantra.
+When doing mantra meditation everyone goes back and forth between having thoughts and thinking their mantra throughout meditation.
+So don’t be concerned as thoughts come, just relax and do not resist your thoughts or try to quiet them, and then gently return to thinking your mantra.

 Trying to meditate - exerting effort to meditate - is the most common problem people have with mantra meditation.
 That is understandable since success in life usually comes through exerting effort, so exerting effort has become our habit.
 Consequently when people start Inner Peace Meditation many exert effort out of habit and try to DO something, but mantra meditation is about learning to do nothing and relaxing into effortlessness.